 The Bill of Rights Ordinance incorporates the religious freedom protections of the ICCPR, which include the right to manifest religious belief individually or in community with others, in public or private, and through worship, observance, practice, and teaching.
 The Bill of Rights Ordinance states persons belonging to ethnic, religious, or linguistic minorities have the right to enjoy their own culture, profess and practice their own religion, and use their own language.
 The ordinance also protects the right of parents or legal guardians to “ensure the religious and moral education of their children in conformity with their own convictions.”
 These rights may be limited when an emergency is proclaimed and “manifestation” of religious beliefs may be limited by law when necessary to protect public safety, order, health, or morals, or the rights of others.
 Such limitations may not discriminate solely on the basis of religion.

 The Basic Law allows private schools to provide religious education.
-The government offers funding to cover 90 percent of the budget of schools built and run by religious groups, should they seek such support.
-Government subsidized schools must adhere to government curriculum standards and may not bar students based on religion, but they may provide religious instruction as part of their curriculum, which may be mandatory for all students.
-Teachers, however, may not discriminate against students because of their religious beliefs.
-The public school curriculum mandates coursework on ethics and religious studies, with a focus on religious tolerance; the government’s curriculum also includes elective modules on different world religions.
+The government offers subsidies to schools built and run by religious groups, should they seek such support.
+Government subsidized schools must adhere to government curriculum standards and may not bar students based on religion, but they may provide nonmandatory religious instruction as part of their curriculum.
+Teachers may not discriminate against students because of their religious beliefs.
+The public school curriculum mandates coursework on ethics and religious studies, with a focus on religious tolerance; the government curriculum also includes elective modules on different world religions.

 Religious groups may apply to the government to lease land at concessional terms through Home Affairs Bureau sponsorship.
 Religious groups may apply to develop or use facilities in accordance with local legislation.

 The only direct government role in managing religious affairs is the Chinese Temples Committee, led by the secretary for home affairs.
-The SAR Chief Executive appoints its members.
+The SAR chief executive appoints its members.
 The committee oversees the management and logistical operations of 24 of the region’s 600 temples and provides grants to other charitable organizations.
-The committee provides grants to the Home Affairs Bureau for disbursement as financial assistance to needy ethnic Chinese citizens.
+The committee provides grants to the Home Affairs Bureau for disbursement, in the form of financial assistance to needy ethnic Chinese citizens.
 The colonial-era law does not require new temples to register to be eligible for Temples Committee assistance.

-Hong Kong’s Chief Executive is elected by an approximately 1,200-member Election Committee.
-The Basic Law stipulates that the Election Committee’s 1,200 members shall be “broadly representative.”
+An approximately 1,200-member Election Committee elects Hong Kong’s chief executive.
+The Basic Law stipulates that the Election Committee’s members shall be “broadly representative.”
 Committee members come from four sectors, divided into 38 subsectors, representing various trades, professions, and social services groups.
 The religious subsector is comprised of the Catholic Diocese of Hong Kong, the Chinese Muslim Cultural and Fraternal Association, the Hong Kong Christian Council, the Hong Kong Taoist Association, the Confucian Academy, and the Hong Kong Buddhist Association.
 These six bodies are each entitled to 10 of the 60 seats for the religious subsector on the Election Committee.
 The religious subsector is not required to hold elections under the Chief Executive Election Ordinance.
 Instead, each religious organization selects its electors in its own fashion.
 Each of the six designated religious groups is also a member of the Hong Kong Colloquium of Religious Leaders.

 Senior government leaders often participated in large-scale events held by religious organizations.
-For example, clergy from all major faiths led a prayer or recitation at a Remembrance Day Ceremony to pay respects to all who died during the two World Wars.
 The SAR government and legislative council representatives participated in Confucian and Buddhist commemorative activities, Taoist festivals, and other religious events throughout the year.